Ep. 84 | Mark Canton & Pascal Vicedomini

 If you're interested in hearing Matt speak Italian, which consists mostly of menu items, you won't want to miss this one.

 Show starts at 11am PT (1pm CT / 2pm ET).
-Stream it live from our website or subscribe for free and download the show on iTunes.
+Subscribe for free and download the show on APPLE PODCASTS.
+You can also listen on the go on your Android/iPhone/iPad device via SPOTIFY.

 PASCAL VICEDOMINI is the founder and producer of several prominent international festivals, among them "Capri, Hollywood - The International Film Festival" (since 1995), "Washington, Italia" (since 2002), "Ischia Global Film & Music Fest" (since 2003), "Los Angeles, Italia - Film, Fashion and Art Fest" (since 2006), al of which have the imprimatur of the Italian government.